KK Bosna Royal: Home venues

 KK Bosna Royal play their home fixtures at the Skenderija Sports Center, located in the Centar Municipality of Sarajevo.
 It was constructed in 1969 as a cultural and sport center, but was later revitalized and expanded for the 1984 Winter Olympic Games.
 Below the structure is a shopping mall.
 It sustained minor damage during the war, but is decaying due to lack of upkeep, it is revitalized since 2007.
 On 12 February 2012, after a record snowfall in Sarajevo, the roof of one of the halls fell in making that building unusable.
 The damage after this is said to be 'huge' and is yet unknown if that building will be rebuilt.

-In 1977, when Sarajevo was voted to host the 1984 Winter Olympics, they discovered that they needed more than only the brand-new building Zetra to host every figure skating and ice hockey event.
-So they started to reconstruct and expand the Skenderija into a real state-of-the-art ice-sports centre.
-It was also chosen as the centre for the representatives and press-reporters.

-KK Bosna Royal occasionally hosts games in the Olympic Hall Juan Antonio Samaranch, previously known as Zetra Olympic Hall.
-The arena was constructed specifically for the 1984 Winter Olympics, hosted in Sarajevo, and was completed in 1983.
-Its first major event was the 1983 World Junior Speed Skating Championships.
-It was described as an "ultramodern, angular edifice" with a copper roof.